diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Note that even in local mode, Spark Streaming will complain if you try to run a stateful operation without checkpointing enabled.
 In that case, you can pass a local filesystem path for checkpointing.
 But in any production setting, you should use a replicated system such as HDFS, S3, or an NFS filer.

 #### Driver Fault Tolerance
-Tolerating failures of the driver node requires a special way of creating our StreamingContext, which takes in the checkpoint directory.
+`Tolerating failures of the driver node requires a special way of creating our StreamingContext, which takes in the checkpoint directory`.
 Instead of simply calling new StreamingContext, we need to use the StreamingContext.getOrCreate() function.
 From our initial example we would change our code as shown in Examples 10-43 and 10- 44.

 **Example 10-43.
 Setting up a driver that can recover from failure in Scala**
 ```scala